-The incidence and size of ovarian inclusion cysts is significantly higher in TX animal models that lack a functional activin and TGF β signal either attributable to inhibin overexpression or Smad2DN compared with wild-type mice (47, 67).
-In culture, activin and TGF β have been shown to slow cellular proliferation and induce apoptosis, suggesting that a loss of the signal could encourage aberrant cell growth (36, 37).
+The incidence and size of ovarian inclusion cysts is significantly higher in transgenic animal models that lack a functional activin and TGFB signal either due to inhibin overexpression or Smad2DN as compared to wild-type mice (47, 67).
+In culture, activin and TGFβ have been shown to slow cellular proliferation and induce apoptosis suggesting that a loss of the signal could encourage aberrant cell growth (36, 37).
 This study did not find a significant difference in the overall proliferation rate of OSE between immature CD1 mice and Smad2DN animals subjected to one superovulation event.
-In addition, the proliferation rate within the cysts themselves as determined by BrdU incorporation and phospho-histone 3 expression was too high to distinguish a difference between genotypes and treatments but did indicate that the cells lining these structures are rapidly dividing.
-Therefore, an increase in cyst formation from the Smad2DN transgene may arise from enhanced motility and invasiveness of epithelial cells into the stroma rather than proliferation.
-The cysts in both genotypes demonstrated a high level of Smad2 phosphorylation, and this was significantly higher in the cyst compared with the ovarian surface of TX mice.
-Therefore, an advantage may be incurred from acquiring Smad2 signaling based on exposure to stromal factors, or the cells lining the cysts may no longer be exposed to the proper transcription factors necessary to propagate expression from the MIS promoter.
+In addition, the proliferation rate within the cysts themselves as determined by BrdU incorporation and phospho-histone 3 expression was too high distinguish a difference between to genotypes and treatments, but did indicate that the cells lining these structures are rapidly dividing.
+Therefore an increase in cyst formation from the Smad2DN transgene may arise from enhanced motility and invasiveness of epithelial cells into the stroma rather than proliferation.
+The cysts in both genotypes demonstrated a high level of Smad2 phosphorylation, and this was significantly higher in the cyst as compared to the ovarian surface of transgenic mice.
+Therefore an advantage may be incurred from acquiring Smad2 signaling based on exposure to stromal factors, or the cells lining the cysts may no longer be exposed to the proper transcription factors necessary to expression from the MIS propagate promoter.
 Finally, activin has been implicated in wound healing of the skin.
-Ovulation is similar to the wounding process in that the OSE must form a rupture site for the release of the oocytes, followed by rapid movement and proliferation to cover the ruptured site.
-Typically, activin-overexpressing mice have enhanced wound healing, and follistatin-overexpressing mice have a severe delay in wound healing (68-70).
+Ovulation is similar to the wounding process in that the OSE must form a rupture site for the release of the oocytes followed by rapid movement and proliferation to cover the ruptured site.
+Typically activin overexpressing mice have enhanced wound healing and follistatin overexpressing mice have a severe delay in wound healing (68-70).
 A delay in wound healing of the ovary from Smad2DN transgene expression may produce more cysts in response to chronic superovulation.

-Estrogen and progesterone are potent mitogens in many tissues, and each plays a role in proper function of the ovary.
-Because ovarian cysts are adjacent to stromal- and follicularderived growth factors, such as estrogen and progesterone, they may respond directly and proliferate.
-All cysts investigated appeared to express high levels of estrogen receptor α , and this expression pattern did not differ between cell types in the cysts, genotypes, or ovulation number.
-Progesterone receptors were more abundantly expressed in cysts compared with ovarian surface, and this is consistent with the cycling rat (11).
-Therefore, progesterone does not seem to be directly reducing cyst formation because the receptor is more highly expressed in cysts compared with the surface.
-The expression of hormone receptors might allow this model to be used to determine whether excess of estrogen as in hormone replacement therapy increases the incidence of cyst formation or whether antiestrogens and aromatase inhibitors block cyst formation.
-Also, the expression of hormone receptors may explain cyst persistence because superovulation generated more small cysts that must survive and grow to form the larger cysts seen from inactivation of Smad2.
+Estrogen and progesterone are potent mitogens in many tissues and each plays a role in proper function of the ovary.
+Because ovarian cysts are adjacent to stromal and follicular derived growth factors, such as estrogen and progesterone, they may respond directly and proliferate.
+All cysts investigated appeared to express high levels of estrogen receptor alpha and this expression pattern did not differ between cell types in the cysts, genotypes, or ovulation number.
+Progesterone receptors were more abundantly expressed in cysts as compared to ovarian surface, and this is consistent with the cycling rat (11).
+Therefore, progesterone does not seem to be directly reducing cyst formation as the receptor is more highly expressed in cysts as compared to the surface.
+The expression of hormone receptors might allow this model to be used to determine if excess of estrogen as in hormone replacement therapy increases the incidence of cyst formation or whether anti-estrogens and aromatase inhibitors block cyst formation.
+Also the expression of hormone receptors may explain cyst persistence as superovulation generated more small cysts that must survive and grow to form the larger cysts seen from inactivation of Smad2.